Skip to main content

 APPLY

 Each application year, Rise invites 15-17 year olds from around the world to participate in the Rise Challenge.
 Unlike many traditional applications, Rise uses videos, projects, and group interviews so applicants have multiple opportunities to showcase their potential.
-For applicants without access to technology, we offer alternative low-tech pathways through web-browser and paper applications.
+For applicants without access to technology, we offer an alternative paper application pathway.

-Applicants introduce themselves through videos, create an individual project that demonstrates their talents and benefits their communities, and peer review other applicants’ projects, among other activities.
+Applicants introduce themselves through video or text responses, create an individual project that demonstrates their talents and benefits their communities, complete assessments, and peer review other applicants’ projects, among other activities.

 After applicants complete the Rise Challenge, Rise selects up to 500 Finalists to advance to “Finalist Days,” where they demonstrate their motivations, problem-solving abilities, and teamwork skills in an innovative interview format.

-From the Finalists, Rise selects up to 100 Global Winners to provide opportunity for life as they work to serve others.
+From the Finalists, we select up to 100 Rise Global Winners to provide opportunity as they work to serve others throughout their lifetime.

-It does not matter what country they live in, background they come from, or academic experience they have.
-Whether they are interested in science, innovation, technology, art, policy, community organizing, or any other discipline—we want to hear from them.
+It does not matter what part of the globe you come from, or academic experience you have.
+Whether you are interested in science, innovation, technology, art, policy, community organizing, or any other discipline—we want to hear from you.

-Rise is a program that finds promising young people and provides opportunity for life as they work to serve others.
-We understand that economic barriers are not the only challenges that keep brilliant people with exceptional promise from working to serve others.
+Rise finds promising young people and provides opportunity as they work to serve others throughout their lifetime.
+We understand that economic barriers are not the only challenges that keep exceptional people from serving others throughout their lives.

 Rise Global Winners hail from around the world and demonstrate brilliance in a range of disciplines.
 Some may excel in STEM fields, others may show outstanding artistic ability, and others may have a gift for community service and organizing.